-But for parents of babies or young children, a heatwave can be more than something to moan about – it can be a major concern when trying to keep little ones cool, comfortable and, most importantly, safe in the heat.
+For parents of babies or young children, a heatwave can be more than something to moan about – it can be a major concern when trying to figure out how to cool a baby down in hot weather so they’re comfortable and, most importantly, safe in the heat.
 Babies and children are sensitive to the smallest levels of water loss and dehydration in babies can be serious if not addressed immediately.

-The best strategy is prevention and keeping you’re little one cool in the sun should be a priority.
+The best strategy is prevention and keeping your little one cool in the sun should be a priority.

 Although sleeping in hot weather can be bad enough for adults, for babies it’s more than just a nuisance, it’s a serious health risk.